vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

    merchant to capture it.
    The payment must have status "reserved" for capture to be possible.

 We are continuously improving the error messages in the Vipps app.
+Some of the above errors may only have a general error message when attempting to pay.

-Please note that we are not allowed to give detailed information about all errors to the merchant, as some information should only be provided to the Vipps user.
+**:Please note:** Vipps is not allowed to give detailed information about all errors to the merchant, as some information should only be provided to the Vipps user.
 Vipps also generally wants to be on the user's side and not "leak" more details than we have to.
-The general rule is that if the problem must be corrected by the user in Vipps, all necessary information will be provided for the user in Vipps.
+The general rule is that if the problem must be corrected by the user in Vipps, all necessary information will be provided to the user in Vipps.

-**Tip:** Everyone can test their Vipps credit/debit cards in our demo store:
+**Tip:** Everyone can test their Vipps credit and debit cards in our demo store:
 [https://demo.vipps.no](demo.vipps.no).

 See the API guide for